Skip navigation

 What do the results mean?

-If your results show lower than normal IGF-1, it may be due to a normal age-related decrease in the hormone or other condition.
+If your results show lower than normal IGF-1, it may be due to a normal age-related decrease in the hormone or other conditions.
 Your provider may order more tests to help make a diagnosis.

 Learn more about laboratory tests, references ranges, understanding results.